German media firm seeks damages from Ecclestone for F1 sale

 As the successor company to a former Formula One shareholder, Constantin says it missed out on a share of the additional proceeds had the stake fetched a higher price.

-The damages claim compares with a market capitalisation of around 137 million euros ($189 million) for Constantin, a sports-focused media group based in southern Germany.
+The damages claim compares with a market capitalization of around 137 million euros ($189 million) for Constantin, a sports-focused media group based in southern Germany.

 Ecclestone said it was business as usual despite the distraction of a case that could last for more than a month.